-The Company leases facilities located in California, Washington State, Oregon, Virginia, Maryland, Hawaii, Canada, and Saudi Arabia for its office space under non-cancelable operating leases that expire at various times through 2020.
+The Company leases facilities located in California, Washington State, Oregon, Virginia, Maryland, Hawaii, and Canada for its office space under non-cancelable operating leases that expire at various times through 2020.
 The total amount of rent expense under the leases is recognized on a straight-line basis over the term of the leases.
-As of December 31, 2014, deferred rent payable was \$127,000 and was de minimis as of December 31, 2013.
-Rent expense under the operating leases for the years ended December 31, 2014 and 2013 was \$1.1 million and \$417,000, respectively.
+As of December 31, 2015 and 2014, deferred rent payable was \$135,000 and \$127,000, respectively.
+Rent expense under the operating leases for the years ended December 31, 2015 and 2014 was \$1.4 million and \$1.1 million, respectively.
+The Company receives rental income from subleasing the Maryland office space.
+The rental income is recorded as a contra account to rent expense.

-Future minimum lease payments under the above operating lease commitments at December 31, 2014 are as follows (in thousands):
+Future minimum lease payments under the above operating lease commitments at December 31, 2015 are as follows (in thousands):